treolabs/treopim/docs/en/user-guide/brands.md

 ## Creating

-To create a new brand, click `Brands` in the breadcrumb navigation or in the navigation menu to get to the brand [list view](#listing), and then click the `Create Brand` button.
+To create a new brand, click `Brands` in the navigation menu to get to the brand [list view](#listing), and then click the `Create Brand` button.
 The common creation window will open:

 ![Brands creation](../../_assets/brands/brands-create.jpg)